carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 ~~~
 {: .language-bash}

-This folder has both a `Dockerfile` and a python script called `sum.py`.
+This folder has both a `Dockerfile` and a Python script called `sum.py`.
 Let's say
 we wanted to try running the script using our recently created `alpine-python`
 container.

 > ## Running containers
 >
-> What command would we use to run python from the `alpine-python` container?
+> What command would we use to run Python from the `alpine-python` container?
 {: .challenge}

 If we try running the container and Python script, what happens?